-Access to the IAP routines may be enabled by clearing the BSEL bit in the FCF register.
+Access to the IAP routines in Block 1 may be enabled by clearing the BSEL bit (FCF.0), provided that the SWR bit (FCF.1) is cleared.
+Following a power-on sequence, the bootcode is automatically executed and attempts to autobaud to a host.
+If no autobaud occurs within approximately 400 ms and the SoftICE flag is not set, control will be passed to the user code.
+A software reset is used to accomplish this control transfer and as a result the SWR bit will remain set.
+Therefore the user's code will need to clear the SWR bit in order to access the IAP routines in Block 1.
 However, caution must be taken when dynamically changing the BSEL bit.
 Since this will cause different physical memory to be mapped to the logical program address space, the user must avoid clearing the BSEL bit when executing user code within the address range 0000H to 1FFFH.